praizeTheFool/Moonveil/README.md

 ## Credits

 - [outfoxxed](https://outfoxxed.me/) for creating Quickshell and the great documentation!
-- [end-4](https://github.com/end-4) for his awesome dots-hyprland project. *(And yes, I yoinked a lot of code and GUI from it. 😅)*
+- [end-4](https://github.com/end-4) for his awesome work. *(And yes, I yoinked a lot of code and GUI from it for quickshell only . 😅)*
-- [Rexcrazy804](https://github.com/Rexcrazy804) for the barcode lockscreen idea from [Zaphkiel](https://github.com/Rexcrazy804/Zaphkiel).
+- [Rexcrazy804](https://github.com/Rexcrazy804) for the barcode lockscreen idea.
-- [aadritobasu](https://github.com/aadritobasu) for Akaris Jsonc components.
+ Akaris Jsonc components.
-- **Nisa** — for being the kind of friend who actually listens to all my delusional ideas, helped me fix things, add features, and taught me how stuff works.
-This whole thing wouldn’t exist without those late night conversations. 🌙
+- **Nisa**  for being the kind of friend who actually listens to all my delusional ideas, helped me fix things, add features, and taught me how stuff works.
+This whole thing wouldn’t exist without those late night conversations.
+Thanks :D
-- And you, the guys, for trying out Moonveil!
+- And you guys, for trying out Moonveil!

 -----